Nuclear Power in the USA

 Loan guarantees totaling $6.5 billion were issued to Georgia Power and Oglethorpe Power in 2014.
 The final $1.8 billion of loan guarantees were issued to three subsidiaries of the Municipal Electric Authority of Georgia (MEAG) in June 2015.
 (Dalton Utilities did not seek a loan guarantee.)

 In May 2008, South Carolina Electricity & Gas (SCANA subsidiary) and Santee Cooper signed an EPC contract with Westinghouse and the Shaw Group (now CB&I) consortium for two 1200 MWe Westinghouse AP1000 reactors.
-In September 2011 SCEG started to assemble the containment vessel for the first unit (43 mm thick, from Chicago Bridge & Iron) and was starting construction on the four low-profile forced-draft cooling towers.The total forecast cost of $9.8 billion included inflation and owners' costs for site preparation, contingencies and project financing, though the last was reduced and the total estimated in April 2012 was $9.2 billion.
+In September 2011 SCEG started to assemble the containment vessel for the first unit (43 mm thick, from Chicago Bridge & Iron) and was starting construction on the four low-profile forced-draft cooling towers.The total forecast cost of $9.8 billion included inflation and owners' costs for site preparation, contingencies and project financing, though the last was reduced and the total estimated in April 2012 was $9.2 billion, and in November 2016 the state public service commission agreed for SCEG’s 55% share to be $7.66 billion, excluding financing, with the company’s return on equity reduced to 10.25%.
 In October 2014 the cost was estimated at over $11 billion.
-Early in 2015 the anticipated completion dates for the two units were mid-2019 and mid-2020.
 "These delays and related cost increases are principally due to design and fabrication issues associated with the production of submodules used in construction of the units," according to SCANA.
+In November 2016 the anticipated completion dates for the two units were August 2019 and August 2020.

 In 2014 it was announced that SCEG’s stake in the project will be increased to 60% by acquisition of 5% from Santee Cooper after the plant starts up, for about $500 million, leaving it with 40%.
 Duke Energy Carolinas had been seeking up to 10% of the project from Santee Cooper, but this plan was dropped in January 2014.